Hi, here are some Food Guidelines and Suggestions for Dr Hulda Clark’s Parasite Cleanse.

 These are just a guideline, please make informed healthy decisions for yourself!
 CLICK HERE TO PURCHASE!

-I find on the cleanse, that initially I have the first three days of transition, a little bit here and there is ok if it's in the fridge and it's going to go to waste and I feel like having it now, use it type of thing.
+I find on the cleanse, that initially it may take 3 -7 days to make a successful food transition.
+Even with the best of intentions I may have a little bit here and within reason use that is in the fridge/ cupboard and not let food go to waste.
 I also may eat a fair amount at various stages depending on how I feel!
-This can help to smooth into the new phase of eating.
+This can help one smooth into the new phase of eating.
 Ideally, do not eat a lot late at night.
 The idea of breakfast to break - the - fast, so some form of stomach emptying is highly beneficial for your own healing.
 Don't go to bed starving!
 But a large decent breakfast will support you much more than a late night meal.

 Quantity is not such a big deal and often in the past I've been known to have five meals a day plus snacks to survive!
-Likewiise sometimes my body cuts right dow ad desires very little food.
+Likewiise sometimes my body cuts right down and desires very little food.
 I trust my body to inform me of what I require.
+Ask it and listen!
 I also keep an eye on things and ensure I am supplying enough food to support the energy output required.
 Remember, just don't go to bed too stuffed!

 I hope these pages are of some help.
 Good luck!